ralfw/bashforms/README.md

 `OpenModal()` is always synchronous because it starts a keyboard loop of its own.
 This is also why message boxes work; they are modal dialogs.

 ## What now?
+You like the idea of bashforms?
+Then clone the repository and play around with the demos in `bashforms_tests.csproj`.
+They provide at least one example for how to use each widget.
+And in the

 bashforms is a work in progress.
 I created it to help me in developer trainings where GUI skills are rare.

 The widgets created so far are working pretty nicely.
 But there is lots of room for improvement.